abstractfactory/rfc/spec10.md

 ValueError: 'existing_group' already exists
 ```

-However as meta-data may also be added ad-hoc via the file-system manually or via a third-part library Open Metadata is unable to enforce this constraint throughout.
+However as metadata may also be added ad-hoc via the file-system manually or via a third-part library Open Metadata is unable to enforce this constraint throughout.

 As a result, only the first-returned item is visible to the end user.
 Open Metadata MAY provide a warning-message when the retrieved name is not unique.